 So when it comes to personal injury sustained by a drunken driver, an injured person may be entitled to legal rights and financial benefits.
 This includes the right to hold an individual responsible for their actions while seeking damages for pain and suffering, medical bills, and lost wages.
 A family is also entitled to legal rights in a wrongful death case.

 DUI car accident injury can be complicated by nature.
 A personal injury attorney in San Diego can help you understand your case and represent you without any out-of-pocket costs.
-For a FREE consultation about injuries resulting from a DUI car accident, call the Law Offices of Michael Pines at 1-858-551-2090 and talk to a DUI car accident lawyer today.
+For a FREE consultation about injuries resulting from a DUI car accident, call Pines Salomon Injury Lawyers at 1-858-551-2090 and talk to a DUI car accident lawyer today.